 Primitive specific operation after Recv-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed ".
 See clause 7.2.2.2.

-In the case that the periodicInterval is set and the missingDataDetect is TRUE, the Hosting CSE shall monitor the Time Series Data based on its periodicInterval.
+In the case that the periodicInterval is set and the missingDataDetect is TRUE, the Hosting CSE shall monitor the Time Series Data based on its periodicInterval upon create of first <timeSeriesInstance>.
 The Hosting CSE shall consider the expecting Time Series Data be lost when the amount of time equal to missingDataDetectTimer has passed relative to its expecting generation time when the data was generated by the AE/CSE.

 When the Hosting CSE detects a missing data point, the dataGenerationTime of the missing data point is inserted into the missingDataList attribute and the missingDataCurrentNr shall be increased by one.
 When the missingDataCurrentNr reaches the missingDataMaxNr, the oldest dataGenerationTime shall be removed from missingDataList to enable the insertion of the new missing data point information.